posit-dev/connectapi/README.md

 **Warning about version numbers**

-We test the package against a range of versions of Connect, as old as 1.8.8.2 (May 2021).
-If your Connect server is older than that, the package may still work, but `connectapi` will warn you.
+We test the package against a range of versions of Connect, as old as `2022.10.0`.
+If your Connect server is older than that, the package may still work.

 We strive to: